IQ-Solutions/iq_uswds/README.md

 #### Usage
 Now that you've added the appropriate configuration for your subtheme.
 You can now get started.

-First you'll want to make sure your theme has the USWDS fonts and JS available to your theme Fractal.
+First, you'll want to make sure your theme has the USWDS fonts and JS available to your theme Fractal.
 If you copied the package.json you can run `npm run copy:uswds`.
 This will copy the USWDS files.

 With those copied you get started setting up your components in the following structure in your theme: